This Tutorial describes how to extend the Eclipse IDE with custom plug-ins.

 In this case ensure that all plug-ins referred to in the MANIFEST.MF

-file are also included in your runtime.
+file are also available at runtime.

 This error is typically reported in the Console view, often as one of the first error messages; you may need to scroll up to see it.